christianklisch/servercheck/README.md

 * id = first part of filename without extension, must be the same name
 * description = Description of the task
 * command = Command or small skript to execute
-* lastResult = last commandresult, set by ServerControl
+* lastResult = last commandresult, set by KServerControl
-* lastExecute = last timestamp of execution, set by ServerControl
+* lastExecute = last timestamp of execution, set by KServerControl
 * regexOK = regular expression to check for for correct execution result (lastResult)
 * regexWarn = regular expression to check for for warning execution result (lastResult)
 * targetOS = system, where to run script (Windows / Linux)